 The two words that Steelers fans don't want to ever hear are Roethlisberger and surgery.
-But based on all the information, the city of Pittsburgh can exhale.
+But, based on all of information, the city of Pittsburgh can exhale.

-Pittsburgh Steelers quarterback Ben Roethlisberger underwent arthroscopic surgery to repair the meniscus in his right knee Wednesday.
-According to ESPN NFL Insider Adam Schefter, it's the same procedure the two-time Super Bowl-winning quarterback had done on his left knee in 2005.
+Pittsburgh Steelers quarterback Ben Roethlisberger underwent arthroscopic surgery to repair meniscus in his right knee Wednesday, and according to ESPN NFL Insider Adam Schefter, it's the same procedure the two-time Super Bowl-winning quarterback had done on his left knee in 2005.
 During that season, he needed three weeks to recover from that surgery and ended up leading the Steelers to a Super Bowl title.

 Based on that timetable, Roethlisberger should be ready for the start of Steelers' training camp in late July, which is about seven weeks away.